TheDiffi/ARTaskSwitching-PhysicalNback/nback-serial-interface.md

 1. Configure the task with the `config` command
 2. Start the task with the `start` command
-3. Wait for the task to complete
+3. Wait for the "task-completed" marker
 4. Retrieve data with the `get_data` command
+5. Wait for the "data-completed" marker
-5. Process the data on the PC side
+6. Process the data on the PC side

 ## Error Handling